 - Read the instructions on each exam paper very carefully.

 - Check that the Academy has at least one up-to-date contact number for you .

-- Inform the Academy, the Exams Office, Head of Year 11 or the Examination Invigilator of any event for which special consideration might be sought from the awarding body (e.g. illness before or during an exam, bereavement or other trauma disadvantage or disturbance during an exam).
+- Inform the Academy, the Exams Office, Head of Year 11 or the Exam Invigilator of any event for which special consideration might be sought from the awarding body (e.g. illness before or during an exam, bereavement or other trauma disadvantage or disturbance during an exam).

 If you break any of the examination rules or regulations you could be disqualified from all other exams.
 The Academy must report any breach of Regulations to the relevant awarding bodies.

 Please contact the Examinations Office if you or your parents/carers have any other queries about examination procedures at any time before, during or after the examinations.

 Your candidate number forms part of your Unique Candidate Identifier or UCI (12 numbers and 1 letter) which is shown on the top of your Individual Candidate Timetable.
 This number begins with the Centre Number where you first took GCSEs.
 If you go to Sixth Form or College you will need your UCI for exams there.